Peer Review Process

-The rigour of a peer review system ensures the quality of a research article.
+The rigor of a peer review system ensures the quality of a research article.
 FENOMENA employs a rigorous peer review system.
-All submitted manuscripts undergo a peer review process before publication.
+All submitted manuscripts undergo a peer-review process before publication.

 A double-blind peer review system is an anonymous review system whereby the identity of the author(s) of a manuscript is concealed from the selected reviewers.
 All details that may enable a reviewer to identify the author(s) of a manuscript are removed from the manuscript before the manuscript is sent to the reviewer.
 Similarly, the reviewers’ identities are also concealed from the author(s) when sending the reviewers’ comments to the author(s).